Bitcoin-IPC repo

 Step 1: Install Rust

 The project is build on Rust, do first we need to install it.
-For this, follow the official instructions.
+For this, follow the official instructionsarrow-up-right.
 We require version at least 1.87.0.

 To verify the Rust installation: